 Temporary I-551 Stamp: How to Get an I-551 Stamp and Why You Might Need It

-When you’re immigrating to a new country, you will encounter a confusing, fast-paced world of legal terms and documents with strange abbreviations, such as an I-551 stamp.
+When you’re immigrating to a new country, you will encounter a confusing, fast-paced world of legal terms and documents with strange abbreviations, such as a form i-551.
 Keeping these terms straight can be challenging.
 What is an I-551 stamp, and why does it matter?
+The immigration experts at Scott D. Pollock & Associates, P.C. can help.
+We are here to assist you and your family during your immigration journey.
+Let’s start with defining an I-551 stamp.

 What Is an I-551 Stamp?